pensjonatus/flash-fiction/blog/the-ballerina.md

 ---
-title: 'The Ballerina'
+title: The Ballerina
 date: '2012-09-17'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 He was wrapping the long scarf around his neck, getting ready to go out.
 It was